dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 ### 9.2.2.
 Eventual consistency

 <!-- intro -->
 At its core, all ArgoCD does is that it reads from a given branch on a given repository and applies all the resources that it finds to Kubernetes.
-By default, there is no order to this process, but ArgoCD will simply apply all the manifests, and then Kubernetes will handle the rest.
+By default, there is no order to this process, but ArgoCD will simply apply all the manifests, and then Kubernetes will handle the rest (like scheduling _Pods_ and _Jobs_).

 <!-- how Argo handles eventual consistency -->
 In any modern software environment, there exist dependencies.
-The amount of dependencies depends on how well your system is decoupled.
-If a typical company had to spin up its entire infrastructure from scratch, it would probably include a lot of sequential steps in a specific order because some of its services need other services to run.
+The number of dependencies depends (vælg et andet ord) on how well a system is decoupled.
+If a company had to spin up its entire infrastructure from scratch, it would probably include a lot of sequential steps in a specific order because some of its services need other services to run.
 Doing sequential deployments through a script often takes a long time because it runs sequentially and not in parallel.
-With Eventual consistency, you can much easier run multiple steps at the same time.
-Kubernetes is full of eventual consistency.
+With eventual consistency in kubernetes, multiple steps/jobs can run simultaneously and they will be executed eventually when the steps/systems they depend on are done.
+Kubernetes is full of eventual consistency (MAYBE DELETE THIS LINE).
 There is no order of when which resources/events are created/handled - instead, everything will just eventually be set up/running.
 Applying Kubernetes resources with ArgoCD works the same way.
 If ArgoCD fails to deploy one of these `Applications` (because some dependency may be missing), it will just automatically try again a minute later.
 This means I can apply our entire infrastructure at once with ArgoCD, and ArgoCD will make sure everything will be deployed with eventual consistency even though there are broken dependencies temporarily in the process.
 This also applies every time you update something in the infrastructure.
 Configuration and workload will be applied and scheduled whenever ArgoCD eventually syncs its state with whatever is stored in the chosen git repository.
+An example of this is that the quote-app-frontend will fail to deploy if Nginx is not installed in the cluster at deployment time.
+ArgoCD will keep trying to deploy the quote-app-frontend' ingress configuration until nginx eventually exists in the cluster.

 ### 9.2.3.
 Repository structure

-The structure for this implementation is split up into 3 repositories: One ArgoCD Synced repository for the `core-cluster`, a second ArgoCD synced repository for syncing with `app-cluster`, and finally, a general repository with code and scripts for bootstrapping the system.
+The structure for my implementation of a universal control plane is split up into 3 repositories: One ArgoCD Synced repository for the `core-cluster`, a second ArgoCD synced repository for syncing with `app-cluster`, and finally, a general repository with code and scripts for bootstrapping the system.
+The bootstrapping repository mainly contain scripts for starting system.

 ```
 root